GuideLayer

 One-off data entry across a UI you'd rather not learn.

-2. 02Evaluate based on whether you need the skill or just the result.
+2. 02Decide based on whether you need the ability or just the output.

 You need both over time

-2. 02Use GuideLayer when the UI changes or the edge case needs human judgment.
+2. 02Bring in GuideLayer when the UI changes or the edge case needs a human call.

-Simular and GuideLayer both see your screen.
-Simular optimizes for the agent finishing the task.
-GuideLayer optimizes for you knowing how next time.
+Simular and GuideLayer both read your screen.
+Simular optimizes for the agent finishing without you.
+GuideLayer optimizes for you knowing it next time, browse best AI apps for Mac for the wider field.

 Related guides